 R407.2 Tropical climate region.
 Compliance with this section requires the following:

-1. Not more than one-half of the occupied space is air conditioned and is controlled by a thermostat in accordance with Sections R403.1.1 and R403.1.2.
+Not more than one-half of the occupied space is air conditioned and is controlled by a thermostat in accordance with Sections R403.1.1 and R403.1.2.

+Add to references:

+IEC 62746-10-1 - 2018 Systems interface between customer energy management system and the power management system – Part 10-1: Open automated demand response